PLEASE note that all our teachers speak English

 I started the exploration of the Iyengar method in the Iyengar Yoga Institute in Maida Vale, London in 2002, followed by further tuition in Dublin where I also got certified in 2006 and later in the Institute of New York City.
 I feel privileged for having the chance of taking workshops with insightful and inspiring teachers including Guruji, BKS Iyengar himself at the Yoga Journal Conference, Estes Park, Colorado in 2005.

-My present teacher is my husband, Kevin Gardiner (USA) who is a constant inspiration in my life.
-I have been five times to the Ramamani Iyengar Memorial Yoga Institute in Pune, India where I’m returning regularly.
-I have been teaching in Ireland and Hungary since 2005, currently I'm organizing and co-teaching at the Iyengar yoga teacher training course in Budapest.
-Presently I also serve as chair of the Iyengar Yoga Association of Hungary.
+My present teacher is my husband, Kevin Gardiner (USA) and Sheila Haswell (UK).
+I have been a number of times to the Ramamani Iyengar Memorial Yoga Institute in Pune, India where I’m returning regularly.
+I have been teaching in Hungary and some other European countries since 2005, I've been involved in teacher training programs in Budapest and Slovenia since 2008 and assessed extensively in Europe.
+I also served as the founding chair of the Iyengar Yoga Association of Hungary for some 9 years.

 Mobile phone: +36-20-555-4167